 In addition to her training consultancy business, Jenny established and operated a wholesale/import business from 1998 to 2003.
 This small business involved the design, manufacture and sale of homeware products from India, China and Thailand to retailers in Australia and Asia.

-As a long time supporter of a number of aid organisations, Jenny is a volunteer director on the board of Trade Winds, a not-for-profit fair trade organisation that imports tea and coffee from Sri Lanka and East Timor.
-Jenny also supports her local community in Kings Cross by volunteering at the Wayside Chapel.
+Jenny is a long-time sponsor of a number of aid organisations and is currently a volunteer director on the board of Trade Winds, a not-for-profit fair trade organisation that imports tea and coffee from Sri Lanka and East Timor.
+She also supports her local community in Kings Cross by volunteering at the Wayside Chapel.

-Elected to the City of Sydney Council in September 2012, Jenny holds a number of positions on various committees.
-She is the deputy chair of the Culture and Community Services Committee, co-chair of the Aboriginal and Torres Strait Island Advisory Committee, and a member of the Eora Journey Public Art Working Group and an alternate member of the Central Sydney Planning Committee.
+Elected to the City of Sydney Council in September 2012, Jenny holds positions on a number of committees: She is the deputy chair of the Cultural Sub-Committee, co-chair of the Aboriginal and Torres Strait Island Advisory Committee, a member of the Eora Journey Public Art Working Group and an alternate member of the Central Sydney Planning Committee.

 - Councillor Irene Doutney